Is it true that Western Parents are Better Than Asian Parents

 Western parents teach their children to be self-reliant and make their own decisions.
 This includes teaching them to think, analyze, and evaluate what they want or need before making a purchase.
 They may also encourage their children to earn their own money so that they can make their own buying decisions.

-Asian parents often plan out every aspect of a child’s life.
-From birth to adulthood, without giving the child the opportunity to choose their own path in life.
+Asian parents often plan out every aspect of a child’s life, from birth to adulthood, without giving the child the opportunity to choose their path in life.

-Asian parents often have high expectations for their children.
-They oftenly expecting them to become the person that the parents want them to be.
-Without considering whether the child is happy with that path or not.
+Asian parents have high expectations for their children, often expecting them to become the person that the parents want them to be, without considering whether the child is happy with that path or not.
 In some cases, parents may have children with the expectation that the children will take care of them when they are older.

 Asian parents are often strict with their children, setting strict deadlines and limiting the choices that children are allowed to make.
 This strictness can lead to children being assertive, but also afraid to express their own opinions.

-A child who grow up in both Western and Asian parenting environments often experience different outcomes.
-Children who are raised by Western parents tend to grow up to be assertive, responsible, and self-reliant, quickly finding their own path in life.
-Children who are raised by Asian parents, on the other hand, may grow up to be assertive.
-But may also be afraid to express their opinions and may not know what they like or what they are good at, often putting a lot of pressure on themselves to succeed.
+Children who grow up in both Western and Asian parenting environments often experience different outcomes.
+Children who are raised by Western parents tend to grow up to be assertive, responsible, and self-reliant, quickly finding their path in life.
+Children who are raised by Asian parents, on the other hand, may grow up to be assertive, but may also be afraid to express their opinions and may not know what they like or what they are good at, often putting a lot of pressure on themselves to succeed.

 It is clear that the method on how to raise a child properly is important and can directly affect a child’s development.
-Whether or not a child grows up to be successful and well-rounded depends on many factors.
-Including the family background, perspective, and parenting methods of the parents.
-It is up to each individual family.
-To decide which parenting methods they agree with.
-That they want to adapt and apply in their own home, in order to create a warm family environment.
+Whether or not a child grows up to be successful and well-rounded depends on many factors, including the family background, perspective, and parenting methods of the parents.
+It is up to each family to decide which parenting methods they agree with and want to adapt and apply in their own home, to create a warm family environment.